Choho Kiln Red Mori Oinori Neko Kutani Lucky Cat

 This Lucky Cat is part of the series called "Oinori Neko" where "Oinori" means "to pray" and "Neko" stands for "cats" in Japanese.

 This lucky cat, with both paws lifted to its face, mirror the pose of a cat praying or asking for attention that is endearing.
 Real cats occasionally adopt similar postures when seeking their owners' attention, adding a delightful touch of authenticity.

 Filled with Japanese tradition and good fortune, this lucky cat is excellent for your house decor and brings good luck to you and your loved ones.

 Choho Kiln was established at the end of the Taisho era (1912-1926), and has continued to operate as a wholesaler and manufacturer of Kutani Ware.

 In recent years, their main products have been interior decorations and ornaments.
-Choho III continues to preserve traditional techniques and patterns while adopting the modern sense of new designs.
+The third generation Choho continues to preserve traditional techniques and patterns while adopting the modern sense of new designs.

 - Material: Porcelain

 - Origin: Made in Japan - Kutani ware